jgaurilo/SmokeScreen/README.md

 # Required rclone Remote

+## Without encryption: ##
-Create a remote in rclone that points at the top level of your Cloud Storage Provider.
-To use crypt, two remotes are required, with one being a crypt remote pointing at the one configured for your cloud storage.
-Read the documentation at rclone for further information.
-Set the configuration option `$primaryremote` to the remote you created in rclone.
+Create a remote in rclone that points at the TOP LEVEL of your cloud storage provider.
+Set the configuration option `$primaryremote` to the remote you created in rclone, and set the configuration option `$cloudsubdir` to a descriptive name.
+This folder will be created at the top level of your cloud storage automatically when `update.cloud` is run the first time, and media will appear in subfolders beneath it.

+## With encryption ##
+Create a remote following the `without encryption` instructions first.
+Then create a second remote that is a `crypt` remote who's `remote` is the name of your unencrypted remote, followed by `:encrypted`.
+Follow the instructions to complete setting up the encrypted remote (entering passwords, etc).
+It is recommended to choose to encrypt filenames.
+Set the configuration option `$primaryremote` to the encrypted remote you created in rclone, and set the the configuration option `$cloudsubdir` to a descriptive name.

+The first time `update.cloud` is run, a folder named `encrypted` will be created at the top level of your cloud storage, and a sub-folder with the encrypted value of `$cloudsubdir` will be created and media will appear in subfolders beneath it.

 # Default Configuration Variables